Sunny Dancer: Production

+Sunny Dancer was written, directed and produced by George Jaques.

-Ken Petrie is producing the film under his 27 Ten banner alongside George Jaques and his Athenaeum Productions.
+Ken Petrie produced the film under his 27 Ten banner alongside George Jaques and his production company, Athenaeum Productions.
 Jaques wrote the script with Ruby Stokes in mind for the cast.
 He has said that despite the main characters being in cancer remission there is "not a single hospital scene" and that he "wanted to make a film where cancer was the least interesting thing about them.
 They have these skills, this whole life, because they are still teenagers".

 Alongside Stokes, Bella Ramsey was cast in 2024.
 James Norton, Neil Patrick Harris and Jessica Gunning joined the cast in February 2025.
+Este Haim of Haim and Zachary Dawes provided the musical score.
+James Blunt makes a musical cameo appearance in the film.
+Jaques said in a British Vogue interview that "the scale of the film is massive for a British indie".

-Principal photography began in Scotland in April 2025.
+Principal photography began in April 2025 at Auchengillan Outdoor Centre near Loch Lomond, Scotland.

+Release

+The film premiered at the 76th Berlin International Film Festival on 13 February 2026.
+True Brit Entertainment releases Sunny Dancer in the UK in the summer of 2026, with other territories to be announced after Berlin.
+The film will release in the UK-Ireland on August 14, 2026.
+The Teenage Cancer Trust announced on their Instagram their partnership with the film.

+The film will have free preview screenings at more than 120 independent UK cinemas on 27–28 July 2026 through the Escapes cinema initiative, a UK initiative that offers complimentary cinema tickets to help make independent films more accessible, ahead of its nationwide release.

+Sunny Dancer has been announced as the opening film of the 56th Giffoni Film Festival on 17 July 2026.
+The film will also be part of the Wilderness Festival's lineup on 1 August 2026 in Cornbury Park, Oxfordshire.

+Reception

+Berlinale director Tricia Tuttle calls this film "a hidden gem".
+IndieWire named it one of the "12 films we're excited about heading into the 76th Berlinale".